- TaurusGUI User’s Interface

 Normally you will be launching a specific GUI built on top of TaurusGUI (as opposed to launching TaurusGUI directly), so you should refer to the specific instructions for launching that GUI.

-Still, you may want to launch TaurusGui directly for debugging an specific application or for creating a new GUI from scratch.
+Still, you may want to launch TaurusGui directly for debugging an specific application.
 For this, use the following command:

 TaurusGui-based applications consist in a main window containing a number of panels.